zhengyuan-jiang/VideoMarkBench/README.md

 This repository includes two white-box, two black-box, and eight common video perturbations for evaluating watermark robustness.

 - WEvade: A white-box perturbation originally designed to attack image watermarks.
 We extend it to the video domain for attacking video watermarks.
-More details are available [here]{https://github.com/zhengyuan-jiang/WEvade}.
+More details are available [here](https://github.com/zhengyuan-jiang/WEvade).

 - Square Attack: A score-based black-box perturbation method for images.
 We adapt it for each video watermarking method in our benchmark.
-See the [paper appendix]{} for more implementation details.
-The original implementation can be found [here]{https://github.com/max-andr/square-attack}.
+See the [paper appendix]() for more implementation details.
+The original implementation can be found [here](https://github.com/max-andr/square-attack).

 - Triangle Attack: A label-based black-box perturbation method for images.
-The original implementation is available [here]{https://github.com/xiaosen-wang/TA}.
+The original implementation is available [here](https://github.com/xiaosen-wang/TA).

 ## Aggregations

-There are several different strategies for aggregating watermarks (logits) decoded from individual frames in a video, as implemented in [aggregate.py]{https://github.com/zhengyuan-jiang/VideoMarkBench/blob/main/aggregation.py}.
+There are several different strategies for aggregating watermarks (logits) decoded from individual frames in a video, as implemented in [aggregate.py](https://github.com/zhengyuan-jiang/VideoMarkBench/blob/main/aggregation.py).

 ## Video Quality Measurement

-For more details, please refer to [VideoMetricEvaluator]{https://github.com/Cookieser/VideoMetricEvaluator}.
+For more details, please refer to [VideoMetricEvaluator](https://github.com/Cookieser/VideoMetricEvaluator).